molgenis/molgenis/docs/developer_documentation/intellij.md

 ## Speed up building the project by skipping the javascript build

 Building the project can be sped up by not building the javascript.
-To skip building the javascript use add:
+To skip building the javascript, use:

 `-Dskip.js=true`